-(2) (Repealed by S 6/2016).
+(2) (Repealed).

 (3) For the avoidance of doubt, this Code shall be read subject to Article 84C of the Constitution of Brunei Darussalam, and nothing in this Code shall be construed as conferring on any court any jurisdiction or power to entertain any proceedings referred to in Article 84C of the Constitution of Brunei Darussalam.